-But this is not the only technical advantage: its extreme strength allows you to use less metal than gold and platinum for setting and to realize pavé very dense.
-Not surprisingly, the majority of titanium jewels are literally covered with stones.
-One of the first to experiment with this material in jewelry was Jar (Joseph Arthur Rosenthal) in the late eighties, and on the occasion of a retrospective at the Metropolitan Museum in New York, has created a collection of jewelry titanium and aluminum for sale inside the museum at affordable prices, from 2 to 5 thousand dollars.
-The fact that it is less expensive than gold should not mislead: its processing requires great skill and technical knowledge, then it can happen that some jewels are even more expensive than their cousins made with more noble metals.
+How to use it.
+Titanium is often used for thin and light metal architectures that serve as gem racks.
+It is no coincidence that most titanium jewels are literally covered with stones.
+One of the first to experiment with this material in jewelry was Jar (Joseph Arthur Rosenthal) in the late 1980s, and on the occasion of his retrospective at the Metropolitan Museum in New York, he created a collection of titanium and aluminum jewelery for sale inside the museum at affordable prices, from 2 to 5 thousand dollars.
+The fact that it is less expensive than gold must not be misleading, its processing requires great skill and technical knowledge, so it may happen that some jewels are even more expensive than their cousins made with more noble metals.

 The admirers.
 Titanium jewels, therefore, are usually embellished with super precious stones, such as those of Wallace Chan, the jeweler from Hong Kong, or the Swiss Suzanne Syz, who made titanium his signature.
 And yet the sinuous tracery of Pomellato, which chose it to renew the Arabesque collection, or the delicate leaves of the Chopard bracelet with blue sapphires, the magnetic colors of the flower-shaped brooch by Giovanni Ferraris or the slight setting of the brooch by Michelle Ong, one of the few people who can boast a friendship with Jar.
 But there are also those who focus everything on design rather than precious stones, such as the Italian Maison Vhernier.